 The integration of endoscopic expertise and extensive clinical experience with state-of-art technology is central to our mission of exceptional patient care.

-Our tema performs over 1400 ERCPs and 1300 EUS examinations each year.
+Our team performs over 1400 ERCPs and 1300 EUS examinations each year.
 This is in addition to all the other advanced procedures performed by the group.
 The interventional endoscopy team works closely with the heptobiliary surgeons, transplant surgeons, minimally invasive surgery group, bariatric surgeons, interventional radiologists and the Siteman Cancer Center.

 We are engaged in research pertaining to emerging technologies including endoscopic treatment of GERD and obesity, Endoscopic Retrograde Cholangiopancreatography (ERCP), Endoscopic Ultrasonography (EUS) and outcomes research.